Skip to main content

 In the College of Arts and Humanities, you'll study past and present cultures, investigate the human experience and develop excellent critical thinking and communication skills.

-Students in the College of Behavioral and Social Sciences (BSOS) who are interested in government, non-profits, research or the private sector can take advantage of endless opportunities in nearby Washington, D.C.
+Students in the College of Behavioral and Social Sciences who are interested in government, non-profits, research or the private sector can take advantage of endless opportunities in nearby Washington, D.C.
 BSOS prepares students to obtain the most sought-after career readiness competencies from employers, and to Be the Solution to the world's great challenges.

 At the Robert H. Smith School of Business, we'll prepare you to succeed in a competitive global economy.
 Ranked among the nation's top 20 undergraduate business schools, it's home to outstanding faculty with real-world experience, cutting-edge research and lots of connections.

 The thirst for new knowledge is at the heart of scientific endeavor and discovery.
 As we seek to understand our world across a host of complexly interconnected phenomena, our discoveries shape that world.
-At the forefront of many of these discoveries is the College of Computer, Mathematical, and Natural Sciences (CMNS).
+At the forefront of many of these discoveries is the College of Computer, Mathematical, and Natural Sciences.

 The College of Education prepares students to change lives.
 We train outstanding teachers, administrators, counselors and more, as well as conduct pioneering research.
 Our location outside of Washington, D.C., allows students to get teaching experience in diverse school systems and collaborate with leading education organizations.
 From observing at the Center for Young Children, a preschool on campus, to learning about human development and assessment, students are prepared to advance equity through education.

 The A. James Clark School of Engineering is consistently ranked among the world's top engineering schools.
-Its eleven academic programs offer endless opportunities to explore, and our location near Washington, D.C., will give you access to federal research labs and major technology corporations to land internships and jobs.
+Its academic programs offer endless opportunities to explore, and our location near Washington, D.C., will give you access to federal research labs and major technology corporations to land internships and jobs.

 Building upon our strong foundation in library science and information studies, the College of Information Studies, or iSchool, has grown into an education and research powerhouse in human-computer interaction, digital libraries, cloud computing , information access, e-government and social media.
 Our tight-knit learning community is driven by the pursuit of big ideas and new discoveries, to imagine how we can empower citizens, inspire communities, energize economies and sustain democracies.